HvyD/100-days-of-code/log.md

 ## Day 35:
-**Today's Progress**: Wrapping up my reviewing of the fundamentals but I got distracted with Andrew Trask's new contribution of 'NALU".
+**Today's Progress**: Wrapping up my reviewing of the FUNdamentals but I got distracted with Andrew Trask's new contribution of 'NALU".
 So I reread his incomplete works of 'Grokking Deep Learning' for my review.

 **Thoughts**:  Hopefully, Trask concludes his book with his great new contribution to Deep Learning of 'NALU'.